 Abe is currently the VP Engineering at Karmasphere.

-Ken is the founder of Bixo Labs, a web mining and data processing company that creates custom solutions for big data processing workflows.
+Ken is the president of Scale Unlimited, a consulting and training company for big data processing and web mining problems using Hadoop, Cascading, Solr and Elasticsearch.
 Previously he was the founder and CTO of Krugle, a vertical search engine and enterprise appliance for code and technical information.
-He’s a member of the Apache Foundation, a committer on the Tika and Bixo open source projects, and teaches Hadoop and Solr courses for Scale Unlimited and Lucid Imagination.
+He’s a member of the Apache Foundation, a committer on the Tika and Bixo open source projects, and teaches Hadoop, Cassandra and Solr courses for Scale Unlimited, Datastax and Lucidworks.

 Comments on this page are now closed.

 For information on exhibition and sponsorship opportunities at the conference, contact Susan Young at firstname.lastname@example.org